 During lockdown conditions it was a difficult and worrying time for our teeth and dental hygiene, with many of us missing scheduled dental visits.
 However, with a few simple actions, you can continue to keep your teeth and gums healthy until you can return to us for your regular examinations and advice on pre-existing concerns.
 Here is a helpful guide to the continued longevity of your oral wellbeing throughout the pandemic.

-It’s recommended that you brush your teeth twice or more a day, particularly before bedtime in order to get rid of the plaque and bacteria which builds up during daily eating and drinking.
+It’s recommended that you brush your teeth, dentures or composite and porcelain veneers twice or more a day, particularly before bedtime in order to get rid of the plaque and bacteria which builds up during daily eating and drinking.
 While brushing, it’s important to remember to do so properly.
 Take your time without rushing, moving in gentle, circular motions and rinsing afterwards.

 Try not to neglect brushing your tongue, as this can harbour a large number of germs.